 FMI - Failure Mode Indicator - fault code.
 The FMI is defined by SAE J1939.
-If not translated into text, see the SAE standard, or the engine manufacturer's literature.
+If not translated into text, see the SAE standard or the engine manufacturer's literature.

-Description Field - Most common SPNs and FMIs have text for the description stored in the display.
-If there is no text, refer to the engine manufacturer or the SAE J1939 standard.
+Description Field - Most common SPNs and FMIs have text descriptions stored in the computer.
+If no description is visible, refer to the engine manufacturer or the SAE J1939 standard.
 NOTE: This field is only used with certain engine models.